MartinSmeyer/robot_memory/README.md

 ## Description

-py-mirobot is a python module that can be used to control the [WLkata Mirobot](http://www.wlkata.com/site/index.html)
+`mirobot` is a python module that can be used to control the [WLkata Mirobot](http://www.wlkata.com/site/index.html)

 ![Mirobot](/images/Mirobot_Solo_256.jpg)